Skip to main content

 Why It Matters:

 Rigid plans fail in unpredictable markets.
-Agile software development prioritizes flexibility, allowing organizations to adjust strategies based on real-world changes.
+Agile software development prioritizes flexibility, enabling organizations to adjust their strategies in response to real-world changes.

-• SAFe helps large enterprises balance long-term planning with short-term agility.
+• SAFe helps large enterprises strike a balance between long-term planning and short-term agility.

 • Scrum encourages reassessing priorities at the end of every sprint.